stroxler/callable_syntax_examples/draft_pep/README.rst

 ParamSpec and Concatenate
 -------------------------

 The example above illustrates how we get a more concise and visually rich syntax for simple ``Callable`` types.
-We also proposing to incorporate ``ParamSpec`` support in the syntax because (in part due to decorators) one common use case of callables is to forward all arguments.
+We propose to incorporate ``ParamSpec`` support in the syntax because (in part due to decorators) one common use case of callables is to forward all arguments.

 With arrow-based ``Callable`` syntax this simple decorator